cysouw/diathesis/text/c09_adverbials.md

   Ich fege die Scherben zusammen/auseinander.
 :::

-The directionals *hin-* and *her-* are frequently combined with local prepositions, mostly as prefixes (except for *nebenher* and *hinterher*).
+The directionals *hin-* and *her-* are frequently combined with local prepositions, mostly as prefixes (except for *nebenher-*, *hinterher-* and *vorher-*).
 In colloquial usage the first syllables are often dropped and with *her-* this drop is also sometimes acceptable in written German.
 There are some interesting differences as to which prepositions are combined with *hin-* and which with *her-* [@next], but I will not further delve into these differences here.

 ::: ex
 Attested combinations of *her/hin* with prepositions: